 Monthly costs or cost for the card

-Do you have to pay monthly fees to maintain your card or are there minimum monthly deposits to keep the account active?
-They might be easy to keep up with whilst at home but could be difficult overseas.
-Some bank providers may also charge you when setting up the account or sending you the card.
+You might have to pay monthly fees to maintain your card or there may be minimum monthly deposits to keep the account active.
+Whilst they might be easy to keep up with at home, it could be difficult overseas.
+Some bank providers may also charge you when setting up the account or for sending you the card.

 |Bank||International purchases transaction fee||International purchases cash fee||International ATM transaction fee||International ATM cash fee|

 |Santander Debit Card||2.75%||£1.25||2.75% Percentage of total transaction value||1.5% of the value (Minimum £1.99)|